 The National Children's Museum is a delightful institution dedicated to teaching children about the world around them and their responsibilities therein.
 Designed for children eight and under, the museum teaches little ones about their civic duties, global geography, as well as general arts and entertainment points of interest.
 An interactive theater further engages kids, as well as fun Sesame Street characters decorating the walls.
 Age-conscious displays for children three and under as well as for older children adapt to their interests and learning needs in order to create a lasting impact on their perception of the world at large.

 This fascinating museum focuses on the history and culture of African Americans.
-The exhibits explore African American experiences, including the Civil War, the Civil Rights Movement, as well as individual lives.
-The museum has over 37,000 unique items, including a trumpet owned by Louis Armstrong and historic outfits.
+The exhibits explore African American experiences, including the Civil War, the Civil Rights Movement, as well as individual lives of the people back then.
+The museum has over 37,000 unique items, including a trumpet owned by Louis Armstrong and many historic outfits.